Skip to content

 display_name

 Application name used in scripts to match registry DisplayName.
-This value is used both in script logic and generated filenames.
+This value is also used in generated script filenames.

 Behavior:

-• MSI installers: This field is ignored (a warning is logged if set).
+• MSI installers: Ignored (a warning is logged if set).
 MSI ProductName is used as the authoritative source since it directly corresponds to the registry DisplayName.

 • Non-MSI installers (EXE, etc.): Required.
-Must be set in recipe configuration.
 Scripts check Windows uninstall registry keys for this exact DisplayName value.

 Note: The value is sanitized for use in Windows filenames (spaces become hyphens, invalid characters removed).
 Script filenames follow the pattern: {DisplayName}_{Version}-Detection.ps1 and {DisplayName}_{Version}-Requirements.ps1.

-• ${discovered_version}: Automatically substituted with the version discovered by NAPT.
+Template Variable Support: ${discovered_version} is automatically substituted with the discovered version.
 Use this when the registry DisplayName includes the version number (e.g., "7-Zip 25.01 (x64)").

-When display_name contains wildcards (* or ?), the generated scripts use PowerShell's -like operator instead of exact -eq matching:
+Wildcard Support: When display_name contains wildcards (* or ?), scripts use PowerShell's -like operator instead of exact -eq matching:

 Wildcard Meaning Example